gitlabhq/gitlab-runner/docs/configuration/proxy.md

    This is usually `172.17.0.1`, let's call it `docker0_interface_ip`.

-1. Open the config file for CNTLM (`/etc/cntlm.conf`).
+1. Open the configuration file for CNTLM (`/etc/cntlm.conf`).
 Enter your username, password, domain and proxy hosts, and configure the `Listen` IP address which you found from the previous step.
 It should look like this: